 BPP 2.2.2: This provision refers to reappointment of Supervisory Board members.
 The third term of four years, as meant in the previous version of the Corporate Governance Code, is split into two terms of two years in the current version of the Corporate Governance Code.
 Section 2.7 of the Supervisory Board Standing Rules, which deals with reappointments and the duration thereof, will be amended accordingly at the next revision.
-However, in practice only the Chairman of the Supervisory Board, Pier Vellinga, exceeds the eight years.
-The required explanation for this, is in short, that he was the best candidate to succeed the former Chairman, Jean Frijns, who retired October 1, 2017.
+As of 23 April 2020, none of the Supervisory Board members exceeded the eight year term.

 BPP 2.2.4: This provision requires a written (separate) succession plan, which focuses on knowledge, experience and diversity.
-At FMO, knowledge, experience and diversity are included in the Profiles of the Supervisory Board and the Management Board.
+At FMO, knowledge, experience and diversity are included in the profiles of the Supervisory Board and the Management Board.
 Succession and knowledge are regularly discussed in meetings of among others the Selection, Appointment and Remuneration Committee.
 The Supervisory Board retirement schedule is placed on the website.
 Therefore, there is no separate plan.
-In November 2018, the Supervisory Board came to full strength and consisted until mid-June of six members again.
-During 2019 one of the Supervisory Board members left as she became member of the Dutch Senate.
-This caused a search for three new Supervisory Board candidates at once, situations which cannot always be prevented.
+In April 2020, the Supervisory Board came to full strength and consisted of six members again.

 BPP 2.3.10: This provision states that the Supervisory Board is supported by the Corporate Secretary of FMO.
 Section 6.1 of the Standing Rules of the Supervisory Board states that the SB secretary might also be one of its members.
 In practice, it is the Corporate Secretary of FMO.
-This will most likely be amended at the occasion of the next amendment, as the Rules need an update in connection with the Executive Committee.
+This will most likely be amended at the occasion of the next amendment.

 BPP 4.1.4: The explanation of the agenda of the AGM is not published on FMO’s website, since this document is sent to all shareholders of FMO.